dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 # Rethinking Google Wave

 Ok this will be my last post about Wave and all things related.
 I've wanted to get this off my chest for awhile, so here goes.
-Hopefully, reading it is as interesting to you as writing it was cathartic to me.
+Hopefully, reading it is as interesting to you as writing it was cathartic forum me.

 ## Part 1: A Seedling Doubt